LadyNaggaga/ASP.NETCoreMVA/Introduction/IntroductiontoASPNETCore.md

 ## Create a new Web Application

 **For this section you can either use VS Code or Visual Studio 2017 RTM.
-If you would like to do this section in VS Code please checkout the [cross platform section](https://github.com/LadyNaggaga/ASP.NETCoreMVA/blob/master/CrossPlatform/IntroductiontoASPNETCore.md).**

 - Open up Visual Studio 2017
 - Create a new ASP.NET Core application